vaadin/web-components/packages/vaadin-themable-mixin/README.md

 > Note: a theme module needs to be imported and registered in the DOM before the element(s), which the module targets with the `theme-for` attribute, are registered and upgraded (before the first instantiation of the component).

 The `id` attribute of the theme module should be unique.
 You can also re-use an existing id if you want to override a previously defined/imported module.

+> Note: The theme modules are included in an order that enables custom modules to override styles defined by the Vaadin's built-in modules.
+The built-in theme modules use id's prefixed with `vaadin-`, `lumo-` and `material-` so avoid using these prefixes in your custom theme module `id`'s.

 The value of the `theme-for` attribute can be a space-separated list of element names, and can contain wildcard element names as well.</p>